Here are 9 common errors you can avoid... with your first interview.

 - Don’t spend too much time in Current State… just 2 or 3 questions and a total of 10-15 minutes.

 - Don’t sell.
-If you detect a sales opportunity, just ask if you can check back with them later.
+If you detect a sales opportunity, wait patiently till the end of the meeting.
+Then ask if you can check back with them later with any ideas you have to help them.
 Then—instead of “selling”—it will just seem like you’re being helpful and responsive.

 - Don’t solve.
 You could jeopardize your intellectual property and waste time.
 This may be easier said than done, right?
 Try this: At the beginning of the interview say, “Today we don’t want to sell or solve… just listen to better understand your needs.
 Of course, old habits die hard, so if we start selling or solving, remind us and we’ll stop, OK?”
 Then, if a colleague falls into this trap, you can lightly remind them to stop.